1. Security Principles

 “Security through obscurity” refers to systems that rely on the secrecy of their design, algorithms, or source code to be secure.
 The issue with this, however, is that it is extremely brittle and it is often difficult to keep the design of a system secret from a sufficiently motivated attacker.
 Historically, security through obscurity has a lousy track record: many systems that have relied upon the secrecy of their code or design for security have failed miserably.

-In defense of security through obscurity, one might hear reasoning like: “this system is so obscure, only 100 people around the world understand anything about it, so what are the odds that an adversary will bother attacking it?”
-One problem with such reasoning is that such an approach is self-defeating.
-As the system becomes more popular, there will be more incentive to attack it, and then we cannot rely on its obscurity to keep attackers away.
+Someone relying on security through obscurity might reason like this: “this system is so obscure, only 100 people around the world understand anything about it, so what are the odds that an adversary will bother attacking it?”
+One problem with such reasoning is that such an approach is self-defeating in the long run.
+If the system becomes more popular, there will be more incentive to attack it, and then we cannot rely on its obscurity to keep attackers away.

 This doesn’t mean that open-source applications are necessarily more secure than closed-source applications.
 But it does mean that you shouldn’t trust any system that relies on security through obscurity, and you should probably be skeptical about claims that keeping the source code secret makes the system significantly more secure.